 The result is a bowl full of flavor perfect for summertime celebrations.

 Seafood and Summer Produce at Safeway

-Before we dive into the ins and outs of the recipe, I want to give a big thank you to Safeway for working with me for today’s recipe.
+Before we dive into the ins and outs of the recipe, I want to give a big thank you to Safeway for working with me on today’s recipe.
 Safeway is my go-to local grocery store.
-It’s got most of what I need to stock my pantry, while being convenient enough for a quick dash to the store for that one forgotten item.
-Everything used in this grain bowl including the veggies, seafood, grains, and spices can be found at your local Safeway.
+It’s got most of what I need to stock my pantry while being convenient enough for a quick dash to the store for that one forgotten item.
+Everything used in this grain bowl, including the veggies, seafood, grains, and spices, can be found at your local Safeway.